Symplectic twistor operator on ${\mathbb R}^{2n}$ and the Segal-Shale-Weil representation: Introduction and Motivation

 \subsection{Segal-Shale-Weil representation and the metaplectic Howe duality}

-Let us recall a representation-theoretical result of \cite{BL}, formulated in the opposite convention of highest weight metaplectic modules.
-Let $\omega_1,\dots ,\omega_n$ be the fundamental weights of the Lie algebra $sp(2n,\mR)$, and let $L(\lambda)$ denotes the simple module over universal enveloping algebra ${\fam2 U}(mp(2n,\mR))$ of $mp(2n,\mR)$ generated by highest weight vector of the weight $\lambda$.
+Let us review a representation-theoretical result of \cite{BL}, formulated in the opposite convention of highest weight metaplectic modules.
+Let $\omega_1,\dots ,\omega_n$ be the fundamental weights of the Lie algebra $\sp(2n,\mR)$, and let $L(\lambda)$ denote the simple module over the universal enveloping algebra ${\fam2 U}(\mp(2n,\mR))$ of $\mp(2n,\mR)$ generated by the highest weight vector of the weight $\lambda$.

-Algebraically, the decomposition of the space of polynomial functions on $\mR^{2n}$ valued in the Segal-Shale-Weil representation corresponds to the tensor product of $L(-\frac{1}{2}\omega_n)$ resp. $L(\omega_{n-1}-\frac{3}{2}\omega_n)$ with symmetric powers $S^k(\mC^{2n})$ of the fundamental vector representation $\mC^{2n}$ of $sp(2n,\mR)$, $k\in\mN_0$.
+Algebraically, the decomposition of the space of polynomial functions on $\mR^{2n}$ valued in the Segal-Shale-Weil representation corresponds to the tensor product of $L(-\frac{1}{2}\omega_n)$ resp. $L(\omega_{n-1}-\frac{3}{2}\omega_n)$ with symmetric powers $\mathrm{S}^k(\mC^{2n})$ of the fundamental vector representation $\mC^{2n}$ of $\sp(2n,\mR)$, $k\in\mN_0$.
 The following result is well known.

 \begin{corollary}(\cite{BL}) We have for $L(-\frac{1}{2}\omega_n)$ \begin{enumerate} \item In the even case $k=2l$ ($2l+1$ terms on the right-hand side):

 \item In the odd case $k=2l+1$ ($2l+2$ terms on the right-hand side):